 Despite still having mental and physical scars from the crash, I do not regard myself as a victim.
 I use my experiences to help others see how you can turn even a huge negative into a positive and hope to inspire them into battling on.

-I have now re-trained as a Professional Speaker and am a proud professional member of the PSA UK.
+I am now a Professional Speaker/Trainer and am a proud to be hired throughout the UK as well as overseas.
 Whilst I was hanging around waiting to discover my new vocation (and I hate doing nothing) I retrained as a Prince II practitioner so am also a fully qualified project manager.
-I’ve also been lucky enough to work as a consultant in a variety of roles with the likes of BBC Radio Berkshire, Dame Kelly Holmes Trust, The Healing Foundation and the Childrens Burns Research Centre.
+I’ve also been lucky enough to work as a consultant in a variety of roles with the likes of BBC Radio Berkshire, Dame Kelly Holmes Trust, The Scar Free Foundation and the Childrens Burns Research Centre. and am on the board of CultureMix.

 I told you I hate doing nothing.

-One of the UK’s most engaging motivational speakers
+One of the UK’s most engaging motivational speakers/trainers

-A professional member of The Professional Speaking Association, Pam’s message of refusing to give up, challenging that ‘no’ is the end of a conversation and advocating that change is full of opportunities, is both powerful and compelling.
-Pam’s own journey affirms her narrative and demonstrates the success that can be achieved.
+Pam’s message of refusing to give up, challenging that ‘no’ is the end of a conversation and advocating that change is full of opportunities, is both powerful and compelling.
+Pam’s own journey affirms her narratives and demonstrates the success that can be achieved.

 With a down to earth attitude coupled with a healthy irreverence for the status quo Pam is an inspiring and moving motivational speaker.
-She now takes the opportunity to convey her story to motivate and encourage others who want to move onto their next goal in whatever context that might be.
+She now takes the opportunity to convey her story, strategies, tactics and tools to motivate and encourage others who want to move onto their next goal in whatever context that might be.

 “The Paddington rail crash dramatically altered Pam’s life, but she has triumphed over terrible adversity and come through.
 That is what I love about Pam – her willingness to stand up to her fears and face the future, rather than be bowed by the weight and pressure of the past as well as having a relentless optimism and zest for life.
 Pam’s story, is a story of success, courage, bravery and fortitude.”